What is Earned Wage Access? The Complete Guide

 EWA services are typically tailored for individuals employed by a company with a regular pay cycle and are not generally available for self-employed individuals.

-What are the interest rates on cash advances?
+What are the interest rates on early wage access?

 Cash advances through EWA services typically do not involve interest rates since they’re not considered loans but advances on earned wages.
 However, if opting for a payday loan, interest rates can vary and are often substantially higher than traditional loan products.

 Fees associated with EWA vary, but common charges include a transfer fee for accessing wages in a faster way or a subscription fee for the service.
-Unlike payday loans or overdraft fees from banks, EWA services aim to offer a more affordable alternative for accessing earned wages ahead of the standard pay cycle.
+Unlike payday loans or cash advance fees from credit cards, EWA services aim to offer a more affordable alternative for accessing earned wages ahead of the standard pay cycle.

 Sign Up